Future of Aalto ARTS

 collection of faculty members

-Photos of our faculty by Veera Konsti
+Photos of the series 'Faculty Stories' by Veera Konsti

-Photos of our faculty by Veera Konsti
+Photos of the series 'Faculty Stories' by Veera Konsti

 As a teacher, my most important task is to help a new generation to become talented agents of change.